GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

 {{< alert title="Note">}}
 Skaffold will build the app using the Docker daemon hosted inside minikube.
-If you want to deploy against a different Kubernetes cluster, e.g. Kind, GKE clusters, you will have to install Docker (for Desktop) to build this app.
+If you want to deploy against a different Kubernetes cluster, e.g. Kind, GKE clusters, you will have to install Docker to build this app.
 {{</alert>}}

 ## Downloading the sample app